matsonj/nba-monte-carlo/analyze/pages/index.md

 Welcome to the [NBA monte carlo simulator](https://github.com/matsonj/nba-monte-carlo) project.
 Evidence is used as the as data visualization & analysis part of [MDS in a box](https://www.dataduel.co/modern-data-stack-in-a-box-with-duckdb/).

-This project leverages duckdb, meltano, and evidence and builds and runs about once per day in a github action.
+This project leverages duckdb, meltano, dbt, and evidence and builds and runs about once per day in a github action.
+You can learn more about this on [this page](/about).

 ## Conference leaders
 - <Value data={east_conf} column=team />